zivid/zivid-ros/README.md

 # Zivid ROS driver

-This is the official ROS driver for [Zivid 3D cameras](https://www.zivid.com/).

-This is the branch for the ROS 1 driver.
+This is a preview branch for the Zivid ROS 1 driver for Zivid SDK 2.14.0.
+Be aware that this branch does not support configuring
+Zivid settings via dynamic_reconfigure.
+You must use service `load_settings_from_file` or `load_settings_2d_from_file` and provide a .yml file, to set the Zivid capture settings.
+See [Services](#services) for more info.

 The ROS 2 driver can be found on the master branch, [available here](https://github.com/zivid/zivid-ros/tree/master).

 [![Build Status][ci-badge]][ci-url]
 ![Zivid Image][header-image]